MSkauen/PRO201/README.md

 I had tons of ideas for how I could provide a good solution which reminded more of messenger than an email service.
 Yet I was overambitious and ended up struggling on time.

+I'm not quite sure I got the naming conventions and folder structure for the different components for components quite right, but its neat at least.

+All in all this was quite the fun exam and I'll definitely be using more react for future projects.

 Setting up the react application: